Pepppa9351/pirate-invasion/README.md

-Simple 2D game made with pycharm
-Personal project only made for my own education
-Run the pirate-invasion.py file with pycharm installed to play
+Simple 2D game made with pycharm.
+Only a small personal project.
+Run the pirate-invasion.py file with pycharm installed to play.